 Defragmentation

-What is defragmentation and why do I need it?
+What is Defragmentation and why do I need it?

 You could say that defragmentation is like cleaning house for your Servers or PCs, it picks up all of the pieces of data that are spread across your hard drive and puts them back together again, nice and neat and clean.